 If you are enrolled with Wintec or you are planning to enrol this year, then your qualification will still be a Wintec qualification.

 No. Regardless of any change, students’ enrolments will be honoured.

 What does this mean for international students?

-There is no change for international students in 2019 and for the foreseeable future.
-All qualifications will continue to be honored and there is no change to enrolments, location of study or the continuation of courses and qualifications.
+There is no change for international students in 2020 and for the foreseeable future.
+All qualifications will continue to be honoured and there is no change to enrolments, location of study or the continuation of courses and qualifications.

 What does this mean for international agents?

-There is no change for agents in 2019 and for the foreseeable future.
+There is no change for agents for the foreseeable future.
 All contracts and conditions remain valid for the current terms.

 How can I find out more?